Cover for The Content Layer

 The Approach

 Scott Jellen is an independent researcher working at the intersection of protocol design, rights modeling, and interoperability across digital and public systems.
-His work includes standards-oriented drafts, reference models, and whitepapers that explore how incentives, governance, and infrastructure can be represented clearly.
-He is currently establishing the Jellen Protocol Lab as a future home for this work.
-Flagship research includes the Universal Sports Graph (USG), spanning RFC-style specifications and an early reference registry.
+His work includes standards-oriented specifications, reference models, and published whitepapers that examine how incentives, governance, and infrastructure can be represented clearly and designed to scale.
+He is the founder of the Jellen Protocol Lab, which serves as the emerging home for this research.
+Flagship work includes the Universal Sports Graph (USG), a protocol-based framework spanning RFC-style specifications and a versioned reference registry.

 © 2026 Scott Jellen.
 Licensing varies by publication.